TheisFerre/Stochastic-Simulation/README.md

 <img src="https://render.githubusercontent.com/render/math?math=P(i,j) = \frac{1}{K} \frac{A_{1}^{i}}{i!}\frac{A_{2}^{j}}{j!}, \quad 0\leq i+j \leq N">, where the term 1/K is removed as this is a normalization constant that we will not approximate.

 The proposal distribution was a random walk in the discrete space, where there was a 50% chance of increasing or decreasing our newly proposed position by 1.
 This was done in both directions while staying within the constraints.

+Using A1=4 and A2=4 we get the following:

 ![Screenshot](https://github.com/TheisFerre/Stochastic-Simulation/blob/master/day5/MCMC_2_var.png)